amoiz0468/Agent/README.md

 ## Challenges Faced

+### Integration Between Frontend and Backend

-- Ensuring smooth integration between the frontend and backend.
+- **Challenge:** Ensuring smooth integration between the frontend and backend.
+- **Solution:** Used CORS middleware in the backend to handle cross-origin requests and ensured consistent API endpoints.

+### Managing Conversation History

-- Managing conversation history to provide context-aware responses.
+- **Challenge:** Maintaining conversation history to provide context-aware responses.
+- **Solution:** Stored conversation history in memory using JavaScript objects and passed the history along with each query to the OpenAI API.

+### Handling API Errors

-- Handling API errors and providing meaningful feedback to the user.
+- **Challenge:** Handling API errors and providing meaningful feedback to the user.
+- **Solution:** Implemented error handling in the backend to catch and log errors, and provided user-friendly error messages in the frontend.

 ## Future Improvements